 Hardware and Software Platforms

-- In a node, the detailed architecture is as follows: around the CPU, we have 512GB RAM divided into 8 x 64GB dims on independent channels, two Nvidia A100-80 GPU cards, connected via PCI express x16, 2 infiniband 200GB/s network cards each, also connected via PCI express x16, 6TB of local storage, and standard connectivity (USB, Ethernet etc).
+- In a node, the detailed architecture is as follows: around the CPU, we have 512GB RAM divided into 8 x 64GB dims on independent channels, two Nvidia A100 GPU cards with 80 GB of memory, connected via PCI express x16, 2 infiniband 200GB/s network cards each, also connected via PCI express x16, 6TB of local storage, and standard connectivity (USB, Ethernet etc).

 The local HPC system TURPAN is the primary platform for the workshop and will be used for the hands-on exercises.
 Course accounts will be provided during the workshop to participants without existing accounts.
 Other systems where up-to-date versions of the tools are installed can also be used when preferred, though support may be limited and participants are expected to already possess user accounts on non-local systems.
 Regardless of whichever external systems they intend to use, participants should be familiar with the relevant procedures for compiling and running their parallel applications (via batch queues where appropriate).